San Cristóbal de las Casas: History

-The city was founded as Villa Real de Chiapa in 1528 by Diego de Mazariegos in what was called the Hueyzacatlán Valley, which means “pasture” in Nahuatl.
+The city was founded as Villa Real de Chiapa in 1528 by Diego de Mazariegos in what was called the Hueyzacatlán Valley, which means "pasture" in Nahuatl.
 From then on, the city went through a number of name changes: to Villa Viciosa in 1529, to Villa de San Cristóbal de los Llanos in 1531, and to Ciudad Real in 1536.
-It was changed to Ciudad de San Cristóbal in 1829. “de las Casas” was added in 1848 in honor of Bartolomé de las Casas.
+It was changed to Ciudad de San Cristóbal in 1829. "de las Casas" was added in 1848 in honor of Bartolomé de las Casas.
 There were some modifications in the early 20th century to the name but it returned to San Cristóbal de las Casas in 1943.
-In the Tzotzil and Tzeltal languages the name of the area is Jovel, “the place in the clouds”.
+In the Tzotzil and Tzeltal languages the name of the area is Jovel, "the place in the clouds".

 The area did not have a pre-Hispanic city.
 After defeating the Zoques in the Northern Mountains and the Chiapans of this area, Diego de Mazariegos founded the city as a military fort.
 This city and much of what would be the state of Chiapas came under the Captaincy General of Guatemala in 1532 headed by Pedro de Alvarado.
 San Cristóbal received its coat of arms in 1535 from Carlos V and it was officially declared a city in 1536.
 The city gained the rank of Alcadía Mayor in 1577 which gave it authority over much of Chiapas north of it.
-The intendencia of Chiapas was created in 1786 combining San Cristóbal’s territory with that of Tuxtla and Soconusco, with the government in San Cristóbal.
-In 1821, the city followed the Comitán de Domínguez’ declaration of independence from Spain and the Captaincy General of Guatemala.
+The intendencia of Chiapas was created in 1786 combining San Cristóbal's territory with that of Tuxtla and Soconusco, with the government in San Cristóbal.
+In 1821, the city followed the Comitán de Domínguez's declaration of independence from Spain and the Captaincy General of Guatemala.
 However, the city and the rest of Chiapas became a part of Mexico in 1824, with the capital established here.